fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 ```
 transform: {
-    type: "fluid.transforms.binaryOp",
+    "type": "fluid.transforms.binaryOp",
-    left: <constant of appropriate type>,
+    "left": <constant of appropriate type>,
-    right: <constant of appropriate type>,
+    "right": <constant of appropriate type>,
-    operator: <the operator to use>
+    "operator": <the operator to use>
 }
 ```